AdobeDocs/platform-learn.en/help/tutorial-mobile-android-implementation/install-the-mobile-sdk.md

 In order to make API calls via the Adobe Experience Platform Mobile SDK, you need to import the libraries into the appropriate files.
 In this case, to utilize the Lifecycle API call, we need to import the Core library.

-1. With your app open in Android Studio, open the BusBookingActivity file, which is in the same directory as the DemoApplication file that you've been working in.
+1. With your app open in Android™ Studio, open the BusBookingActivity file, which is in the same directory as the DemoApplication file that you've been working in.
 1. At the top of the file, add the following MobileCore import statement so that you can use the associated API calls `import com.adobe.marketing.mobile.MobileCore;`